rachelyeshurun/magic-of-dynamic-programming/README.md

 <h2 id="questions">Questions?</h2>

-Please use the `issues` tab of this repository to report any bugs or to request new features.
+Please use the `issues` tab of this repository to report any bugs and request new features.
 ![image](images/issues.png)